 - Develop the study habits necessary for tackling rigorous coursework

 AP students stand out in university admissions processes

-- Demonstrate your maturity and readiness for college
+- Demonstrate their maturity and readiness for college

-- Show your willingness to take the most rigorous courses available to you
+- Show their willingness to take the most rigorous courses available

-- Explore the world from a variety of perspectives, most importantly your own
+- Explore the world from a variety of perspectives, most importantly their own

 - Study subjects in greater depth and detail

-- Assume the responsibility of reasoning, analysing, and understanding for yourself
+- Assume the responsibility of reasoning, analysing, and understanding for themselves

-Our AP subjects offered vary according to student demand and teacher availability.
-AP subjects that have been offered at The International School of Western Australia include:
+Our AP subjects vary according to student demand and teacher availability.
+AP subjects that have been offered at the International School of Western Australia include:

 - English Literature and Composition